YDIN/branding/docs/headline.md

 1. The first 60 (or less) characters that are visible always
 2. The second 60 (or less) characters that are guaranteed to be visible only when the profile is opened

-From list collected earlier, think about which 2-3 things are the most important, and try to arrange them as the key message to the first 60 characters.
+From the list collected earlier, think about which 2-3 things are the most important, and try to arrange them as the key message to the first 60 characters.

 Then, what 1-2 other points you would like to (optionally) make?
-Add to the second part.
+Add those to the second part.

 The second part can be fully supporting the first points, but can also be a good part for a fun fact, or something creative and memorable.

 **Two examples:**